Site Tour: Northern Quarter, Tauranga

 In the regions, our regular projects include Long-term Plans, Annual Plans, District and Spatial Plans, rates differentials and development contributions.
 In addition to this, each Regional Committee also choose one priority to focus on for the year, with Central’s being:

-Join us for an exclusive site tour of Northern Quarter, a bold new development redefining the way we work and connect in Tauranga’s city centre.
-Home to Holland Beckett’s
+SOLD OUT // Join us for an exclusive site tour of Northern Quarter, a bold new development redefining the way we work and connect in Tauranga’s city centre.
+Home

 The Central Regional Committee assists the Property Council team to formulate our local advocacy strategy and plan member events and initiatives in the region.